dhis2msg/DHISmessenger/README.md

 # DHISmessenger
 Android Messenger App for DHIS 2

-I suggest that the next developer should use these librarys:
+I suggest that the next developer look at these solutions:

 ```
 1. The library (asmack.jar) im using is depricated and not available as a maven dependency any more.